annieco29/annieco29/README.md

 - 👋 Hi, I’m @annieco29
 - 👀 I am a data science manager at Capital One.
-- 🔥 My focus is in end-to-end data science pipelines, and building machine learning models with gaming relationships.
+- 🔥 My focus is in end-to-end data science pipelines, and building behavioral machine learning models.
-- 🌱 I’m currently learning more about how to train deep learning models, spinning up front-end visualizations of my data science projects in Streamlit, and contributing to open-source projects.
+- 🌱 I’m currently learning more about how to train deep learning models, spinning up front-end visualizations of my data science projects, and contributing to open-source projects.
 - 📓 I host a virtual weekly collaboration/learning group for women breaking into or learning data science.
 DM me if you want more details.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/annie-condon-3293b1a3/)